-Joan Miró i Ferrà [ʒuˈan miˈɾo i fəˈra] (* April 20 1893 in Barcelona, Catalonia; † December 25 1983 in Palma) was a spanish–catalan Painter, Graphic designer, Sculptor and Ceramist.
+Joan Miró i Ferrà [ʒuˈan miˈɾo i fəˈra] (* 20 april 1893 in Barcelona, Catalonia; † 25 December 1983 in Palma) was a spanish–Catalan Painter, Graphic designer, Sculptor and Ceramist.

 [Excerpt from Wikipedia]